Updated

 How do you protect solicitor-client privilege on shared Microsoft 365 and OneDrive folders?

 Three layers.
 First, matter-folder access is granted at the SharePoint site or document-library level, not the firm-wide level, and is reviewed quarterly.
 Second, Microsoft Purview sensitivity labels are applied automatically by content (privileged, confidential, public), with the privileged label restricting external sharing, copy, and print where the firm requires it.
-Third, conditional access policies block sign-ins from unmanaged devices and from non-Canadian IP ranges by default.
 Privilege isn’t a single setting.
-It’s the configuration set you can point to when a court asks how the file was protected.

 Can you support our existing legal practice software: Clio, PCLaw, ProLaw, Cosmolex, iManage, NetDocuments?